 A Note On Soil Types, & What Ultimately Impacts How Things Grow

-This is just a guide on acidic soils in general, without going into extreme depth about all these other factors (factors like soil fertility, soil health, soil quality, fertilizer added, top soil added, pesticides added, tilling practices and so on).
+This is just a guide on acidic soils in general, without going into extreme depth about all these other factors (factors like soil fertility, soil health, soil quality, the impact of adding fertilizers and pesticides, bringing in commercial topsoil, the impact of different tilling practices, and so on).

 Plants & Flowers That Grow Well In Acidic Soil